ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

     Scheduling the learning rate has different effects depending on the optimizer used.
 For example, for an adaptive optimizer like `Adam` the learning rate is automatically adjusted during training based on the values of the loss gradients with respect to the network weights.
-Therefore, the learning scheduler might have little effect in this case.
+Therefore, the learning scheduler will have little effect in this case.
 On the other hand, for optimizers with fixed learning rates, rescheduling adjustments could help the network converge faster to a minimum of the loss landscape.